 See our submission on the WA Debarment Regime proposed by WA Treasury, as part of its broader procurement reform agenda.
 The regime would give the government the power to debar suppliers for between two and five years.
 This is a novel approach for Australia – no other state or territory has introduced such a scheme.
 We raised concerns about suspension during an investigation and a lack of clarity on review rights.
 We also raised how potentially the application of the regime to ‘affiliates’ (defined broadly within the proposed regime) might capture the commercial arrangements consultants are part of on major infrastructure projects (such as join ventures and alliances).

 See our submission on the Payment Times Reporting Framework released by the Commonwealth Department of Industry, Science, Energy and Resources.
 We supported the move to ensure small businesses are paid on time - but noted that government clients are among the worst at paying on time.
 We raised concerns with the proposed enforcement regime and suggested that the framework capture internal policies or use of third parties/apps that could impact on payment times.

 See our submission to the Australian Small Business and Family Enterprise Ombudsman’s Supply Chain Financing Review where we raised concerns about extended payments time and the influence of market power.
 Our small business members have limited experience with supply chain financing/reverse factoring but face significant issues on extended payment times

 Our procurement policy and advocacy campaigns are member-driven by our state/territory committees, our Liability & Contracts Roundtable and our Defence Roundtable.

-From time to time we need input from the broader Consult Australia membership (see below) to drive our initiatives and engagement.
+From time to time we need input from the broader Consult Australia membership to drive our initiatives and engagement - see Latest News.

-For more information about our procurement work, please contact Kristy Eulenstein, National Policy Advisor (Legal & Regulatory), at email@example.com.
+For more information about our procurement work, please contact Kristy Eulenstein, Policy Lead (Procurement & Practice) at email@example.com.